bus-api-provider-events — Bus Events API provider

 consumer=<consumer>

-Identifies one work-delivery consumer.
+Identifies one unicast delivery consumer.

 Use stable consumer names for long-running workers.